Trump to pope after Vatican meeting: I 'won't forget what you said'

 Trump's gift for the pontiff was wrapped in a big blue box.
 The president said he was delivering "books from Martin Luther King.
 I think you'll enjoy them.
 I hope you do."

-The meeting with the world's more than one billion Catholics caps off a trip during which Trump visited the birthplace of Islam, Saudi Arabia, and then Jerusalem and Bethlehem — highlighting the president's outreach to Muslims, Christians and Jews.
+The meeting with the leader of the world's more than one billion Catholics caps off a trip during which Trump visited the birthplace of Islam, Saudi Arabia, and then Jerusalem and Bethlehem — highlighting the president's outreach to Muslims, Christians and Jews.

 Trump's reception in Europe was low-key compared to the extravagantly warm welcomes he received in Riyadh and Jerusalem.
 Greenpeace climate change activists projected the message "Planet Earth First" over St. Peter's Basilica on Tuesday night.